BVH-ESL/ESP-1ch-Gateway-v4.0/README.md

 - FSK modulation
 - RX2 timeframe messages at frequency 869,525 MHz are not (yet) supported.
 - SF9-SF12 downlink messaging available but needs more testing

+## Note

+There seems to be a lot of variation in Arduino Pro-Mini devices.
+I have at least 4 different types.
+Most work, and some do not work with the 1ch Gateway mostly due to timing issues so it seems.
+The standard 8MHz type with the large chrystal on board seems to be working best.

+The code is for testing and development purposes only, and is not meant for production usage.

+Version 1 was originally based on code base of Single Channel gateway for RaspberryPI which was developed by Thomas Telkamp.
+Code was ported and extended to run on ESP8266 mcu and provide RTC, Webserver and DNS services.
+Version 2.0 adds several enhancements and part have been completely redesigned.
+Changes include two-way traffic.
+The code is also slit over multiple source files which makes editing easier.
+Version 3.0 includes WiFi Master support which makes it easy to use the 1-ch gateway for demo purposes where you need to quickly connect the gateway to a WiFi accesspoint (or your mobile phone).It also contains limited SPIFF filesystem support which enables the ESP to store its data in a more persistent way.
+Version 4.0 includes CAD and Frequency Hopping support and better web insterface allowing more parameters to be set over the web

 # License